-Loans are used to fund development.
-This fits within the concept of intergenerational equity whereby the future ratepayers or users who benefit from the new asset pay for the loan interest charges and loan repayments.
-Depreciation reserves are used to reduce the amount of loan, but (as noted above) interest payments are funded by rates.
-Council's policy is to renew borrowing at least every three years and repay the total sum borrowed within 30 years.
+users who benefit from the new asset pay for the loan interest charges and loan repayments.
+Depreciation reserves are used to reduce the amount of the loan principal, but (as noted above) interest payments are normally funded by rates.
+However, when the life of the asset exceeds 30 years, Council may forego depreciation in favour of reducing the loan principal.
+Council's policy has been to renew borrowing at least every three years and repay the total sum borrowed within 30 years, but this may be modified by the terms available from the Local Government Funding Agency.